SDSU HealthLINK Center for Transdisciplinary Health Disparities Research

 Co-Investigator, Health Data Analytics Group

 Dr. Atsushi Nara is a Co-Investigator and a member of the Health Data Analytics Group at the SDSU HealthLINK Center.
 He is an Associate Professor of Geography at SDSU and the Associate Director of the Center for Human Dynamics in the Mobile Age.
-He has expertise in geographic information systems, data mining, and spatial statistics to research on health disparities in geographic space.
+He has expertise in geographic information systems, data mining, and spatial statistics to research on health in geographic space.
 He provides guidance and leads efforts on spatiotemporal database management and geospatial data analytics, and geovisualization methods.
 Dr. Nara also contributes to the development of an open data center and health science knowledge repository for the SDSU HealthLINK Center.

 See Dr. Nara’s profile for details on publications and projects.